qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Placement tab
 .............

-Choose the :guilabel:`Placement` tab for configuring label placement and labeling priority.
+Choose the |labelplacement| :guilabel:`Placement` tab for configuring label placement and labeling priority.
 Note that the placement options differ according to the type of vector layer, namely point, line or polygon.